quattromani/childrenssafetyimmobilizer/whitepaper.md

 ---
 title: "Whitepaper: Ethical and Compassionate Alternatives to Traditional Pediatric Restraints in Medical Procedures"
 permalink: /whitepaper/
+description: "Searching for alternatives to harsh pediatric restraints like the Pigg-O-Stat or papoose board?
+Discover more humane and ethical solutions to keep children secure during medical procedures."
 ---

 # Whitepaper: Ethical and Compassionate Alternatives to Traditional Pediatric Restraints in Medical Procedures